About non-Hodgkin lymphoma

 Lymphomas are often divided into two groups based on the way the cells look under a microscope.
 These groups are Hodgkin lymphoma and non-Hodgkin lymphoma.
 The information in this fact sheet is about non-Hodgkin lymphoma.

 There are many different types of non-Hodgkin lymphoma.
 Recent advances in classifying the different types should help scientists better understand each type, and what their different risk factors might be.

-Each year in New York State, about 2,400 men and 2,100 women are diagnosed with non-Hodgkin lymphoma.
-About 700 men and 600 women in New York die from this disease each year.
+Each year in New York State, about 2,700 men and about 2,300 women are diagnosed with non-Hodgkin lymphoma.
+About 650 men and about 550 women in New York die from this disease each year.
 Non-Hodgkin lymphoma is the fifth most frequently diagnosed cancer, excluding skin cancer, among men and the sixth among women.

 Who gets non-Hodgkin lymphoma?

 Non-Hodgkin lymphoma occurs more frequently among men than among women.
 It also occurs more frequently among Whites than among Blacks.
 Although children can get non-Hodgkin lymphoma, the risk of getting lymphoma increases with age.
 Approximately 70% of people diagnosed with non-Hodgkin lymphoma are age 50 and over.

 What factors increase risk for developing non-Hodgkin lymphoma?

 At this time, the causes of non-Hodgkin lymphoma are not well understood.
 However, scientists agree that certain factors increase a person's risk of developing this disease.
 These risk factors include: